A Modern Primer on Processing in Memory: Processing-Using-Memory (PUM)

 \juanrrr{QUAC-TRNG reads the result of the QUAC operation from the sense amplifiers and performs the SHA-256 cryptographic hash function~\cite{1802.shs} to post-process the result and output random numbers.
 Our experimental evaluation using 136 real DDR4 DRAM chips shows that QUAC-TRNG generates an average of 7664 bits of random data per iteration and each iteration takes 1940 ns.
-Compared to prior work (e.g., \cite{kim.hpca19}), QUAC-TRNG enables (i) lower latency because it uses simultaneous activation of rows, which is very fast, and (ii) higher throughput because the QUAC operation induces metastability in many sense amplifiers in parallel.}
+Compared to prior work (e.g., \cite{kim.hpca19}), QUAC-TRNG enables (i) lower latency because it uses simultaneous activation of rows, which is very fast, and (ii) higher throughput because the QUAC operation induces metastability in many sense amplifiers in parallel. \gf{QUAC-TRNG's source code is available at \url{https://github.com/CMU-SAFARI/QUAC-TRNG}.}}

 \juanrr{Another recent work proposes DR-STRaNGe~\cite{bostanci2022dr}, an end-to-end system design for DRAM-based TRNGs that mitigates three key system integration challenges: (1) generating random numbers with DRAM-based TRNGs can degrade overall system performance by slowing down concurrently-running applications due to the interference between RNG and regular memory operations in the memory controller (i.e., RNG interference), (2) this RNG interference can degrade system fairness by causing unfair prioritization of applications that intensively use random numbers (i.e., RNG applications), and (3) RNG applications can experience significant slowdown due to the high latency of DRAM-based TRNGs.
 DR-STRaNGe proposes an \emph{RNG-aware scheduler} and a \emph{buffering mechanism} \juanrri{in the memory controller} to tackle these challenges.}